 Glucose Management and Prevention

-How is glucose related to diabetes?
-Diabetes is a disease that occurs when your blood glucose is too high or too low.
-Insulin, a hormone made by the pancreas, helps glucose from food get into your cells to be used for energy.
+Diabetes is a condition that occurs when blood glucose levels are too high.
+Insulin, a hormone produced by the pancreas, helps move glucose from the blood into the cells to be used for energy.
+When the body does not produce enough insulin or cannot use it properly, blood sugar levels become unbalanced.

 HEALTHY FOODS THAT CAN HELP YOU REGULATE BLOOD SUGAR AND GLUCOSE LEVELS